Morley Memorial Primary School

 The Local Authority has processes and thresholds for EHCP needs assessment requests and more information on this can be found through the Local Offer.

 If the application for an EHC Needs Assessment is successful, other professionals (for example an educational psychologist or a speech and language therapist) will be asked to complete some assessments and observations with your child.
-A member of the Local Authority will call a meeting for parents, the child and the school together with any health or social care professionals who are involved with the family.
+A member of the Local Authority will gather the views of the parents, the child and the school together with any health or social care professionals who are involved with the family.
 The meeting will record the child’s strengths, their dreams and aspirations as well as the barriers they face.
-Following the meeting, the LA may produce the EHC Plan which will record the decisions made at the meeting.
+Following the assessment, the LA may produce the EHC Plan which will record the decisions made at the meeting.

 Working with and supporting Parents

 We aim to have good and informative relationships with all of our parents.
-If a child is experiencing difficulties, parents will be informed either at parents’ consultation meetings (autumn and spring terms) or through additional meetings to discuss the child’s progress.
-Parents of children with SENS are able to request meetings when required, by contacting the school office.
+Teachers meet with parents of children receiving SEN Support at least three times a year to discuss progress and support.
+Parents of children with SENS are able to request meetings when required by contacting the school office.
 Parents should contact the class teacher in the first instance.

-Spectrum is a parent-led children’s charity who provide events, sessions and support for families of children with Autism, additional needs, learning difficulties and disabilities.
-More information can be found at https://spectrum.org.uk/
+Spectrum is a parent-led children’s charity that provides events, sessions and support for families of children with Autism, additional needs, learning difficulties and disabilities.

 Access to extra-curricular activities

-All of our children have equal access to before and after school clubs which develop engagement with the wider curriculum.
-Where necessary, we make accommodations and adaptations to meet the physical and learning needs of our children.
+All of our children have equal access to before and after-school clubs which enhance engagement with the wider curriculum.
+We make accommodations and adaptations where necessary to meet physical and learning needs.
 Class trips are part of our curriculum and we aim for all children to benefit from them.
 No child is excluded from a trip because of SEN, disability or medical needs.

 How do we prepare children for next steps?